A new technique called Functional Fascial Therapeutics – a new type of acupuncture (FFT).

 Functional Fascial Therapeutics – a new type of acupuncture

-The FFS modality is one of many techniques I use as it allows me to target the superficial fascia directly, affecting its tension instantly.
-When I combine it with movement, cupping techniques and tissue pumping, it can disperse the fascial clogs/adhesions/tugs which will allow the tissue to resume its specialized “social” function,.
+The FFS modality is one of many techniques that allows targeting the superficial fascia directly, affecting its tension instantly.
+When combined with movement, cupping techniques and tissue pumping, it can disperse the fascial clogs/adhesions/tugs which will allow the tissue to resume its specialized “social” function,.

-Please contact me if you would like to learn more about Functional Fascial Therapeutics – a new type of acupuncture contact Igal Untershats at email@example.com or call 416-925-4687 to book an appointment.
+Please contact The Orthopaedic Therapy Clinic if you would like to learn more about Functional Fascial Therapeutics – a new type of acupuncture email email@example.com .